 Top-seeded Science Hill will advance to the winners’ bracket semifinals on May 8.
-The tournament will continue through May 12, or May 13 if an if-necessary game is needed.
+The tournament will continue through May 12, or May 13 should an if-necessary game be needed.

 Games are scheduled to begin May 6 with first-round matchups at the home site of the higher-seeded teams.

 A double-elimination format will be in effect throughout the tournament, which will move to Northeast Community Credit Union Ballpark for the second round and beyond.

 The tournament will be played in its entirety at David Crockett’s field in Jonesborough.

 The tentative start date is May 7 with a play-in game.
 The double-elimination portion would begin May 8.

 Games will be played at the home field of the higher-seeded team.

 Action will begin with elimination games on May 7.
 Top-seeded David Crockett gets a bye into the winners’ bracket semifinals.

 The tournament will be played at the home sites of the higher-seeded teams, beginning May 5 with a play-in game.
 The double-elimination format begins May 6.
 Action continues through the championship, which is set for May 12.